Home Aviation Jet Card vs Charter vs Fractional

 Significant upfront capital commitment

 A 1/16th share of a midsize jet typically costs USD 500,000 to USD 800,000 at current market pricing.
 A 1/8th share in the USD 1.2 to USD 1.6 million range.
 That capital is tied up for the programme term — usually five years — and returns at depreciated value on exit.
-The total cost of ownership over a five-year term, including the monthly management fee and occupied hourly rate, is typically higher than equivalent on-demand charter hours.
-You are paying for consistency, availability, and the ownership experience.
+The total cost of ownership over a five-year term is typically higher than equivalent on-demand charter hours.
+You are paying for consistency, guaranteed availability, and the ownership experience.

 Fractional Limitations